With Waters Rising And Its Population Falling, What Is Venice's Future?

 Fisherman Dino Vianello stares forlornly toward the lagoon, at what was once his shed on wooden pilings.
 For 40 years, he stored his nets there.
 Now his livelihood is gone.

-Nobody, he says, had ever seen waves nearly seven feet high and the sea roiling inside homes.
+Nobody, he says, had ever seen waves nearly 7 feet high and the sea roiling inside homes.

 "The lagoon's ecosystem is unique," says Vianello, "the ancient Venetians who built the Republic of Venice worked in harmony with nature, not against it."

 Many Venetians believe excavation of deep canals in the 1960s to accommodate oil tankers irreparably harmed the lagoon's delicate ecosystem.
-There's also widespread skepticism about a long-term project to build large, moveable floodgates to hold back rising sea levels.
+There's also widespread skepticism about a long-term project to build large, movable floodgates to hold back rising sea levels.

 The project is called Mose, an Italian acronym that also means Moses, suggesting a parting of the waters.
-Still unfinished after 16 years and $5.5 billion in public funds, it's been plagued by corruption and won't be in operation for another two years.
+Still unfinished after 16 years and $5.5 billion in public funds, it has been plagued by corruption and won't be in operation for two more years.

 Meanwhile, many residents of Venice feel ignored by local authorities.

-In the central Castello district, master artisan Paolo Brandolisio — one of only four remaining makers of oars and oar posts for the city's legendary gondolas — is trying to put his workshop back in order.
-Brandolisio is trying to salvage his waterlogged oak work table.
+In the central Castello District, master artisan Paolo Brandolisio — one of only four remaining makers of oars and oar posts for the city's legendary gondolas — is trying to put his workshop back in order.
+Brandolisio is trying to salvage his waterlogged oak worktable.

 "We've always managed on our own.
 In the last 40 or 50 years, city authorities didn't safeguard artisans' workshops," says Brandolisio.
 "If no one's left to make wooden boats, they'll disappear and be replaced by plastic ones."